rust-lang/rust/src/doc/rustc-dev-guide/src/glossary.md

 MIR                     |  the Mid-level IR that is created after type-checking for use by borrowck and trans ([see more](./mir.html)) miri                    |  an interpreter for MIR used for constant evaluation ([see more](./miri.html)) newtype                 |  a "newtype" is a wrapper around some other type (e.g., `struct Foo(T)` is a "newtype" for `T`).
-This is commonly used in Rust to give a stronger type for indices. node-id or NodeId       |  an index identifying a particular node in the AST or HIR; gradually being phased out and replaced with `HirId`. obligation              |  something that must be proven by the trait system ([see more](trait-resolution.html)) provider                |  the function that executes a query ([see more](query.html)) query                   |  perhaps some sub-computation during compilation ([see more](query.html)) region                  |  another term for "lifetime" often used in the literature and in the borrow checker. sess                    |  the compiler session, which stores global data used throughout compilation side tables             |  because the AST and HIR are immutable once created, we often carry extra information about them in the form of hashtables, indexed by the id of a particular node. sigil                   |  like a keyword but composed entirely of non-alphanumeric tokens.
-For example, `&` is a sigil for references. soundness               |  soundness is a technical term in type theory.
+This is commonly used in Rust to give a stronger type for indices.
+NLL                     | [non-lexical lifetimes](./mir-regionck.html), an extension to Rust's borrowing system to make it be based on the control-flow graph. node-id or NodeId       |  an index identifying a particular node in the AST or HIR; gradually being phased out and replaced with `HirId`. obligation              |  something that must be proven by the trait system ([see more](trait-resolution.html)) promoted constants      |  constants extracted from a function and lifted to static scope; see [this section](./mir.html#promoted) for more details. provider                |  the function that executes a query ([see more](query.html)) quantified              |  in math or logic, existential and universal quantification are used to ask questions like "is there any type T for which is true?" or "is this true for all types T?"; see [the background chapter for more](./background.html#quantified)
+query                   |  perhaps some sub-computation during compilation ([see more](query.html)) region                  |  another term for "lifetime" often used in the literature and in the borrow checker. sess                    |  the compiler session, which stores global data used throughout compilation side tables             |  because the AST and HIR are immutable once created, we often carry extra information about them in the form of hashtables, indexed by the id of a particular node. sigil                   |  like a keyword but composed entirely of non-alphanumeric tokens.
+For example, `&` is a sigil for references. skolemization           |  a way of handling subtyping around "for-all" types (e.g., `for<'a> fn(&'a u32)` as well as solving higher-ranked trait bounds (e.g., `for<'a> T: Trait<'a>`).
+See [the chapter on skolemization and universes](./mir-regionck.html#skol) for more details. soundness               |  soundness is a technical term in type theory.
 Roughly, if a type system is sound, then if a program type-checks, it is type-safe; i.e. I can never (in safe rust) force a value into a variable of the wrong type. (see "completeness"). span                    |  a location in the user's source code, used for error reporting primarily.
 These are like a file-name/line-number/column tuple on steroids: they carry a start/end point, and also track macro expansions and compiler desugaring.
 All while being packed into a few bytes (really, it's an index into a table).
 See the Span datatype for more. substs                  |  the substitutions for a given generic type or item (e.g. the `i32`, `u32` in `HashMap<i32, u32>`)